Refining time-space traffic diagrams: A simple multiple linear regression model: Model evaluation

-To avoid the autocorrelation of data and to fairly test the model (Equation \ref{equ:y} and Table~\ref{tab:Result}), we employ data collected from completely different freeway segments, one of which is even located in another country.
-This setting could well demonstrate the performance of the proposed model and guarantee a high reliability of evaluation.
+To fairly test the model (Equation~\ref{equ:y} and Table~\ref{tab:Result}) and avoid the autocorrelation of data, we employ the following data collected from completely different freeway segments for model tests.
+It is believed that the three datasets could well guarantee the reliability of the evaluation and the transferability of the proposed model, which will be discussed in more detail in Section \ref{sec:Transferability}.